Freddie Prinze

-Freddie Prinze (born Frederick Karl Pruetzel; June 22, 1954 – January 29, 1977) was an American stand-up comedian and actor, and the star of the NBC-TV sitcom Chico and the Man from 1974 until his death in 1977.
+Frederick James Prinze (born Frederick Karl Pruetzel; June 22, 1954 – January 29, 1977) was an American stand-up comedian and actor, and the star of the NBC-TV sitcom Chico and the Man from 1974 until his death in 1977.
 He was described in a Vulture magazine article as "having blown up like no other comedian in history."
 Prinze is the father of actor Freddie Prinze Jr.

 Early life

-Prinze was born Frederick Karl Pruetzel (German spelling: Prützel) at Saint Clare's Hospital in Manhattan, New York City, the son of Maria de Gracia Pruetzel (née Graniela y Ramirez) and Edward Karl Pruetzel.
+Prinze was born Frederick Karl Pruetzel (German spelling: Prützel) at Saint Clare's Hospital in the Hell's Kitchen neighborhood of Manhattan, New York City, the son of Maria de Gracia Pruetzel (née Graniela y Ramirez) and Edward Karl Pruetzel.
 His mother was a Puerto Rican Catholic and his father was a German Lutheran immigrant who had arrived in the U.S. as a youth in 1934.
 Prinze was raised in a mixed neighborhood in Washington Heights, New York City.
 When Prinze was a small child, his mother enrolled him in ballet classes to deal with a weight problem.
 Without telling his parents, Prinze successfully auditioned for the High School of Performing Arts, where he was introduced to drama and continued ballet—and where he discovered his gift for comedy while entertaining crowds in the boys' restroom.
 He dropped out of school in his senior year to become a stand-up comedian.